Modes and Manner of Death: Forensic Thanatology

 Take a worked example used in most Indian forensic-medicine departments.
 A 28-year-old labourer is brought to the JJ Hospital Mumbai casualty with a stab wound of the left chest.
 He dies on the table.
 The cause of death is "stab wound of left chest with laceration of left ventricle".
 The mechanism of death is "exsanguination and cardiac tamponade".
 The manner of death is "homicidal", because the wound was inflicted by another person; it goes into the BNS 2023 Section 103 chapter the moment the police inquest under BNSS 2023 Section 194 is opened.
 Another worked example: a 65-year-old man at GMC Trivandrum dies of an acute anterior wall myocardial infarction.
 Cause: coronary artery disease.
 Mechanism: ventricular fibrillation.
 Manner: natural.
 Same death certificate, three different columns, and only the manner column changes the legal trajectory.

-The classical confusion the NTA exploits is to ask candidates to label "cardiac arrest" or "respiratory failure" as a cause of death.
+A common error is to label "cardiac arrest" or "respiratory failure" as a cause of death.
 Both are mechanisms, not causes.
 Every death ends in cardiac and respiratory arrest; that does not tell anyone anything useful about why the person died.
-The Indian Medical Certificate of Cause of Death (Form 4 and Form 4A under the Registration of Births and Deaths Act 1969) explicitly separates the immediate cause, antecedent causes and underlying cause in Part I, and contributory conditions in Part II, precisely to force the certifier to walk the chain backwards from mechanism to true cause.
+The Indian Medical Certificate of Cause of Death (Form 4 and Form 4A under the Registration of Births and Deaths Act 1969) separates the immediate cause, antecedent causes and underlying cause in Part I, and contributory conditions in Part II, requiring the certifier to trace the chain backwards from mechanism to true cause.

 The three classical modes of death